-Masters in Science Education Online
+Master’s in Science Education Online

 Additional Program Offerings

-The Master of Arts in Science Education program at Aurora University equips secondary-level science teachers with the science content and science pedagogy needed to instill a passion for science in young learners.
-Participants will increase their knowledge of STEM (science, technology, engineering and mathematics) in general as well as biology, chemistry, physical science, and earth and space science.
+This program equips secondary-level science teachers with the science content and pedagogy needed to instill a passion for science in young learners.
+Participants will increase their general knowledge of STEM (science, technology, engineering and mathematics) content, as well as biology, chemistry, physical science, and earth and space science.
+The program will explore teaching methods alongside content knowledge, with coursework demonstrating the interconnected nature of STEM fields.
 Participants will learn new strategies to work with students in the classroom to meet the Next Generation Science Standards.
-The program will explore teaching methods alongside content knowledge, with coursework demonstrating the interconnected nature of STEM fields.
 Courses are designed so that teachers can experiment at home and take these ideas directly to the classroom.
-The program helps teachers grow to become leaders and advocates for mathematics and science education in their own school and district.
+The program helps teachers grow to become leaders and advocates for science education in their own schools and districts.

 Students nationwide are in an educational deficit, ranking far behind most other developed countries in the fields of math (25) and science (17).
 School systems across the country are looking to bolster academic achievement levels by hiring qualified, master’s-level educators that specialize in math and science.
 A Business-Higher Education Forum report suggests that the United States will need an estimated 280,000 math and science teachers by 2015 to become competitive in the global economy.